senips/devbox/README.md

   4. Open a shell prompt (Terminal app on a Mac) and cd into the folder containing the `Vagrantfile`
   5. Run the following command to install the necessary Ansible roles for this profile: `$ ansible-galaxy install -r requirements.yml`
   6. ssh-keygen -t rsa -b 4096 -C "your_email@example.com"  and name the key file as devbox
+  7. Optional: ~/devbox_profile.sh if exists in your host machine then it will be merged into vagrant profile which helps you to setup your enviroments every time you login.

 Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create a new VM, install the base box, and configure it.